 - Whisk water and cocoa in a medium bowl until smooth.
 Stir in sugar, almond meal, flour, baking soda, and salt until everything is well combined.

-- Stir in oil and cider vinegar until the batter is smooth.
+- Add the oil and cider vinegar and stir until the batter is smooth.
 You should have a pretty fluidly batter.

 - Pour the batter into the cake pan.
 Sprinkle the chocolate over the cake and put into the oven for about 20 - 25 minutes or until a tooth pick inserted into the center of the cake comes out clean.